Cambodian court charges two journalists with espionage

 CNRP leader Kem Sokha was arrested on Sept.
 3 and charged with treason for an alleged plot to take power with U.S. help.
 He denied any such pot.

-The U.S. State Department called on Friday for Cambodia to release him and reverse the decision to ban his party.
+The U.S. State Department called on Friday on Cambodia to release him and reverse the decision to ban his party.

-Western countries, which for decades supported Cambodia’s emergence from war and isolation, have shown little appetite for sanctions in response to the government’s crackdown, but the European Union has raised the possibility of Cambodia losing vital trade preferences.
+Western countries, that for decades supported Cambodia’s emergence from war and isolation, have shown little appetite for sanctions in response to the government’s crackdown, but the European Union has raised the possibility of Cambodia losing vital trade preferences.
+(Reporting by Prak Chan Thul; Editing by Robert Birsel)